ShinATK/ComputerGraphics/Games101/03-Light Transport/03-Ray Tracing.md

 ### Bounding Volumes

-We can find a larger region, says [[Bounding Volumes]], that can barely hold the object, and determine if the ray has an intersection with this region.
+We can find a larger region, says [Bounding Volumes](Bounding%20Volumes.md), that can barely hold the object, and determine if the ray has an intersection with this region.

 If not, there is definitly no way to have a intersection between ray and object.